worldcoin/idkit-kotlin/README.md

 implementation("com.worldcoin:idkit-kotlin:3.0.0")
 ```

-If you cannot use GitHub Packages, please open an issue.
-We plan to make a Maven Central distribution available.

 <!-- WORLD-ID-SHARED-README-TAG:START - Do not remove or modify this section directly -->
 <!-- The contents of this file are inserted to all World ID repositories to provide general context on World ID. -->